ELLEN'S KITCHEN

 4 large dill pickles, quartered lengthwise

-Trim crust from bread; flatten bread with rolling pin.
+Trim crust from bread; flatten bread lightly with rolling pin.
 Spread 2 tablespoons California dip on each slice of bread; top with slice of ham and cheese.
 Place pickle across one end

 of bread; roll up, starting at pickle end.
 Wrap in waxed paper or plastic wrap; chill.